Protecting Carbon Capture Assets from CO₂ Corrosion

 HVTS® Technology for In-Situ Corrosion Mitigation

-High Velocity Thermal Spray (HVTS) technology offers superior protection against CO₂ corrosion through:
+High Velocity Thermal Spray (HVTS) technology is engineered to deliver robust CO₂ corrosion protection across varied CCS applications:

 • Engineered NiCrMo alloys specifically designed for aggressive process environments